 What to expect and what not to expect with this Ketchikan shore excursion

 Round-trip transportation is provided, and you'll start the journey with a pick-up right near the cruise docks in downtown Ketchikan.
 Venture out towards Herring Cove, and arrive at the Eagle Creek ziplining base camp surrounded by the Tongass National Forest.
 Towering Sitka spruce and cedar dominate this area, and you won't be looking up at them for too long because pretty soon you'll be ziplining in between these monstrous treetops!
 After a quick orientation, gear fitting and safety briefing, put your faith in your trusty guides and begin the first of 8 ziplines ranging from 100 ft up to 850 ft in length!

-- Cancellation Policy: In the event your cruise ship is late, delayed, or doesn't make it into port we always issue a full refund for the tour.
-Changes or cancellations are allowed up to 14 days prior to the tour departure with absolutely no penalty.
-Including 'Flex Cancel' allows cancellations and refunds up to 24-hours before the tour.
-Any cancellations made within 14 days of the tour departure (or within 24-hours with Flex Cancel) are nonrefundable.
+In the event your cruise ship is late, delayed, or doesn't make it into port we will issue a refund.
+Changes or cancellations are allowed up to 14 days prior to the tour departure.
+Any cancellations made within 14 days of the tour departure are non-refundable.

-- What to Wear: Please be sure to wear long pants, layers and closed-toe shoes.
+What to Wear: Please be sure to wear long pants, layers and closed-toe shoes.
 It can be cold, warm, sunny or rainy on the day of your tour, so wearing layers will allow you to adjust as needed.
 Rain jackets are provided for you if necessary.
-Sorry, but no video or GoPro cameras are allowed on the course.

 For availability and timing, complete the information on the sidebar

 Q:How many ziplines are included on this tour?

 This tour consists of 8 ziplines and 3 Skybridges connecting some of the platforms.